 Figure 6.
-Comparison between theoretically and experimentally determined s-parameters.
-The experimental large deviation of which begins at ~579.5 K compares well with a theoretically calculated deviation.
+Comparison between theory and experiment.
+The experimental large deviation of S-parameter which begins at ~579.5 K compares well with a theoretically calculated deviation

 Figure 7.
-Measured ionic conductivity as a Function of temperature.
-The minimum threshold temperature for ionic conduction is ~693 K and corresponds to the conductivity of 4.64×10^{-7} ohm-1cm-1.
+Measured ionic conductivity as a function of temperature.
+The minimum threshold temperature for ionic conduction is ~693 K corresponding to the conductivity of $4.64 \times 10^{-7}$ ohm-1cm-1.

-5. onclusion
+5. Conclusion

 Using both the positron annihilation and X-ray diffraction techniques, we found that the annihilation fractions of positrons interacting with low momentum electrons slightly differ with an increase of temperature.
 We also observed that creating an anion di-vacancy can largely increase the annihilation fractions with barium low momentum electrons due to an increase of intensity of positron wavefunction around barium atom.
-It was of no interest to consider cationic Frenkel defects since in reality the formation energy (21.27 eV) is very large and positive compare to the Fermi gap energy ($\sim 10 \text{ eV}$).
-We also see that charged anionic Frenkel interstitials are more stable than neutral anion Frenkels and that the minimum lattice constant required to establish a noticeable anion Frenkel defects formation is 0.62341 nm at $\sim 580 \text{ K}$.
-The minimum ionic conductivity at octahedral sites occurs at threshold lattice constant of 0.62920 nm (corresponding to a temperature of 693 K).
+It was of no interest to consider cationic Frenkel defects since in reality the formation energy (21.27 eV) is very large and positive compare to the Fermi gap energy (~10 eV).
+We also see that charged anionic Frenkel interstitials are more stable than neutral anion Frenkels and that the minimum lattice constant required to establish a noticeable anion Frenkel defects formation is 0.62341 nm at ~580 K. The minimum ionic conductivity at octahedral sites occurs at threshold lattice constant of 0.62920 nm (corresponding to a temperature of 693 K).